 At the beginning of 2019 I was appointed Director of Children’s and Teen Events for the Hawkesbury Upton Literature Festival (HULF), and along with founder Ellie Freeman, I’ve co-founded Storytale Festival, a new children’s book festival taking place in Bristol over October half term.

-I’ll be running a few creative writing sessions over the summer holidays at Torwood House School in Bristol, and I hope to continue taking workshops into primary schools based around my Time Shifters series.
+I’ve run creative writing sessions for a summer holiday club at Torwood House School in Bristol, and I hope to continue taking workshops into primary schools based around my Time Shifters series.

 Hawkesbury Upton Literature Festival (Saturday 27th April 2019, 10am – 5.30pm)

 At the 5th HULF, the brainchild of cosy mystery author Debbie Young, I planned, organised and ran the children’s and young adult events in the Bookworm Tent.
 There was be an art workshop with Linda Alvis at 11am, followed by two Meet the Author sessions at 12pm and 2pm featuring children’s and YA authors Dawn Brookes, Debbie & Anna Gilmore, JM Forster, Jak Harrison, Wendy H Jones, Angela James, James Minter, Betty Salthouse, Trevor Stubbs, and myself.

 Oakwood Literature Festival (Saturday 18th May 2019, 10am – 5pm)

 Invited back by festival founder, Dawn Brookes, I returned to Derby for the second Oakwood Lit Fest, chairing the Creating New Worlds panel with Rae Stoltenkamp and Sophie Sparham, reading from The Baobab Beach Retreat for the romance readings, and discussing romance on the It’s Not all Mills & Boon and Barbara Cartland panel.